 If you walk a dog, it is your legal responsibility as a Howard County resident to pick up and dispose of pet waste.
 County fines can range from $25-$500, and if you are a Bristol Green resident, you may be subject to Association fines as well.

 Parking / Roadways

-There is currently no reserved parking or parking permits in Bristol Green.
+There is currently no reserved parking or parking permits in Bristol Green, and past efforts to implement such a system were met with overwhelming opposition.
 However, we ask that as a courtesy to your neighbors, please have visitors park across the street from building entrances, allowing residents the best spaces.
 Do not park in handicap spaces unless you have a proper permit to do so.
 Please see section below regarding designated snow emergency areas.

 Many people have asked if Bristol Green could become a gated community.
 While the Board sees many benefits to securing the community with a gate system, we do not have sufficient entry roadway length to support this safely, without backing up traffic onto Old Dobbin Lane.
 Also, the cost to install and maintain the necessary gates and infrastructure is prohibitively high for a community of our relatively small size.

 When snow is forecasted, do not park in the Snow Emergency areas or you will significantly hamper clean-up efforts, and risk your vehicle being damaged or blocked in by heavy equipment and/or snow piles.
 Click HERE to see a map of their locations.
 They are also marked with signs.